Women+ Mornings

-We meet bi-monthly at Sholden Hall and all the women in the Sangha are welcome to join our morning of practice.
+We usually meet bi-monthly at Sholden Village Hall and all the women in the Sangha are welcome to join our morning of practice.
+We ask for a donation of £8 (or what you can afford) to assist in hiring our venue.

 This is a friendly, welcoming space where we explore different themes through meditation, talks, creativity and personal sharing.